jacksonianrtaylor/movie_rec_proj/README.md

 * There are 4 unique models for each of 3 (rating bounds and corresposning best n values).

+* The absolute best r2 performance which can be observed in results.txt is 0.27639324087457673 with the following parameters:
+    * feature 1 and feature 3
+    * train user rating bounds: 30-50
+    * n = 10, 15 for svd train and full
+    * Model type: mlp, layers = (10,10,5)
+    * no rounding

 * There is a slight shortcut used here to reduce the testing for mlp models for different values of n.

 * One could potentially state that the optimal n values for linear regression are not the optimal values for mlp models with the same (rating bounds and corresposning best n values).

-* However, judging the small difference between models with the same (rating bounds and corresposning best n values), if there were mlp models with different optimal values of n than the linear regression model with the same (rating bounds and corresposning best n values) it would likely lead to very little perfromance gain.
+* However, judging the small difference between models with the same (rating bounds and corresposning best n values), if there were mlp models with different optimal values of n than the linear regression model with the same (rating bounds and corresponding best n values) it would likely lead to very little perfromance gain.

 ## Feature 2 and Feature 3: